G1OJS/SARK100-Firmware/pages/tmp.md

 # Introduction

-Much of the online material about Wheatstone bridges focusses on the case where the bridge is balanced, or nearly balanced (¬Z_l¬ ~ 50 ohms in this case).
+Much of the online material about Wheatstone bridges focusses on the case where the bridge is balanced, or nearly balanced ($\vert Z_l\vert$ ~ 50 ohms in this case).
 In an instrument that uses a bridge with fixed reference resistors to measure unknown impedance values, we need to work out the unknown impedance from measurements on an unbalanced bridge.
 The diagram below shows a generic case of such a bridge.

 When using detectors that respond to amplitude only, there are *three* independent voltages that can be measured, shown as $V_r$ , $V_z$  and $V_a$ .